peteroupc/peteroupc.github.io/random.md

 -  generating keying material, such as encryption keys,
 -  generating random passwords, nonces, or session identifiers,
 -  generating "salts" to vary hash codes of the same password,
--  use in communications between two networked computers (including in data transfer, data transport, and messaging), and
+-  sending or receiving messages or other data securely between computers, and
 -  cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage,

 as well as for applications that generate random numbers so infrequently that the RNG's speed is not a concern.